mirjak/draft-masque-mediabitrate/draft-ihlar-masque-sconepro-mediabitrate.md

 # Performance Considerations

 This protocol is intended to provide policy indications to applications traversing a network.
 Using HTTP proxying for this purpose does add overhead in terms of CPU, memory and MTU.
-It is RECOMMENDED that this solution is used together with QUIC-Aware proxying whenever possible.
+It is RECOMMENDED that this solution is used together with QUIC-Aware proxying {{!I-D.ietf-masque-quic-proxy}} whenever possible.

 # Security Considerations